polkascan/py-substrate-metadata-docs/docs/zeitgeist/predictionmarkets.md

 Only creator is able to edit the market.

 ---------
-### GlobalDisputeAlreadyStarted
+### FeeTooHigh
-The start of the global dispute for this market happened already.
+The fee is too high.

 ---------
-### GlobalDisputesDisabled
+### GlobalDisputeExistsAlready
-The global dispute resolution system is disabled.
+The start of the global dispute for this market happened already.

 ---------
 ### GracePeriodGreaterThanMaxGracePeriod